 PHOTO 9.
 The completely restored jukebox amplifier.

-I believe that the restored amplifier is as close to authentic 1950’s technology as can be done in 2013.
+I believe that the restored amplifier is as close to authentic 1950’s technology as can be done.
 The chrome-plated chassis might be a bit of overkill, but it is a thing of beauty!

 I was pleasantly rewarded with practically inaudible 60 Hz hum and perfect sound (well, as good as you could get from a 1950’s jukebox).
 I have it connected to a vintage 15 inch, eight ohm speaker and use various audio sources such as a CD player and my iPhone.
 All together, the system plays my collection of vintage rock and roll and country music songs the way I remember them.
 Elvis sounds like he did 50 years ago.